suiramdev/sbox-mcp-library/README.md

 "Remove the Rigidbody component from the Ball object" "Show me all components attached to the Ground object"
 ```

-## Troubleshooting

-### Connection Issues

-If the **Connect to MCP Server** button fails:

-1. **Verify the MCP Server is running** - Check the [MCP Server repository](https://github.com/suiramdev/sbox-mcp-server) for troubleshooting steps
-2. **Review the s&box console** for error messages

-### Testing the Connection

-You can manually test if the MCP Server is accessible by:
-- Using [Postman](https://www.postman.com/downloads/) or similar API clients to send requests to the server
-- Checking the MCP Server console output for connection attempts

 ## Architecture